Download your statements directly from your AMRA Portal by signing in below

 AMRA is founded on the fundamental principle that music creators' rights come first, above all else.
 What's in their best interest drives every piece of our business.
 With flexible contracts, no complex distribution rules or opaque policies that discriminate or reward certain members, we're 100% aligned with our clients.
 We are here to ensure rights owners get paid more, faster.

 AMRA is transparent in every aspect of its business and operations.
-Clients have full access to all their data, in real-time and full transparency on all rates and fees.
+Clients have full access to all their data, with full transparency on all rates and fees.
 We believe that all data ultimately belongs to our clients and hold nothing back.
-That is real transparency.
+That's real transparency.

 Through cutting edge technology and a direct global digital collections model, AMRA is able to optimize digital revenue collections across all platforms, with full transparency to its clients.